The server let users to structurally annotate the mutations with using the StructMAn

 Go ahead & try it out!
 You can easily just try out the server and explore the possibilities.

-If you don't know what input is expected, you can check out the examples page.
+If you don't know what input is expected, you can check out the examples under the documentation page.
 If you have any questions, check out the FAQ.

 StructMan is freely available to all users without any login requirement.